 4. Stoll under giant coastal redwoods

-Muir Woods National Monument, home to one of the last giant redwood forests in California, is just a few miles from San Francisco.
+Muir Woods National Monument, a national park near San Francisco and home to one of the last giant redwood forests in California, is just a few miles away.
 Nature lovers from all over the world come to visit these Northern California coast redwood trees which are more than 750 years old and have branches so high that they would cast shade on the U.S. Capitol building.

 The park’s six miles of peaceful trails guide hikers to see the tallest trees in the world.
 It is an easy walk to Cathedral Grove where U.S. President Franklin Delano Roosevelt was memorialized and historic Bohemian Grove.
 While the giant redwoods are the star of the show in Muir Woods National Monument, the park is home to more than 380 different plant and animal species.